akk0ga/yourMouseHasAHeart/README.md

 # Your mouse has a heart !
-This python program will make you more...empathic ? for your mouse's controller
+This python program will make you more...empathic ? for your mouse's controller.
+This program check your mouse position for playing sound when hit border of your screen, if you go to fast and more !

 # Run the app
 To run this app extract the zip archive and in the folder start the main.exe